1. Development of kittens

 5. Purchasing a kitten

-At cattery SavVal we think it is important that you think carefully before you buy a kitten.
+At cattery SavVal we find it important that you think carefully before you buy a kitten.
 It is important to first list all the pros and cons of a (new) cat in the house.
 After all, you want to take a kitten into the household, but that kitten will grow up to be an adult cat.
 Do you have the time, space and attention for that?
 In addition, it is important to be clear about the reason for choosing this breed, the Savannah.

 We recommend that you have the answers to these questions before you make an appointment for a viewing at cattery SavVal.
 Kittens are often hard to resist once you have seen them.
 There is a chance that at such a moment you do not know what the consequences are of your (possibly spontaneous) choice.